anerv/cycling_data_quality/README.md

 python -m ipykernel install --user --name=bikedna
 ```

+Run Jupyter Lab or Notebook with kernel *bikedna* (Kernel > Change Kernel > bikedna).

-## TLDR: Demo
+## Demo
 After the installation steps:
 - For an example of results that BikeDNA can produce, see a demo HTML output here: TBD
-- For an example of how BikeDNA can be used, run the notebooks in the `examples` folder.
+- For an example of how BikeDNA can be used, run the notebooks without changing the default parameters.
+This will analyze an area around Copenhagen in Denmark.

 ## 2. Setup